steinfletcher/t8/README.md

 }
 ```

-This configures an unconditional exclusion on a path pattern - the `test.sh` file will not be excluded from the final generated content.
+This configures an unconditional exclusion on a path pattern - the `test.sh` file will be excluded from the final generated content.
 You can also exclude paths based on the value of a parameter.

 ```hcl
 excludePath "Postgres" {